 Yes.
-The short answer to this question is that brushing your teeth is an integral part of an overall health plan.
+The short answer to this question is that brushing all 32 of your teeth is an integral part of an overall health plan.
 After all, the lining of your mouth provides a direct route to your bloodstream, and as bacteria builds it’s also moving around your body through the bloodstream.

 But, the long answer is more complicated.
 Factors such as technique, toothbrush choice, and choosing the right professional are all important factors.
 But, if you ask yourself, “How often should I brush my teeth?”, it’s important to research different opinions and outlooks on dental health, just as you would want a second opinion for any major medical decision.

 From the types of foods you eat, to the brand of toothbrush you choose, there is much about dental health and hygiene that is completely in your hands.
 As it is known that poor dental health can have wide-ranging health impacts later on in life, it’s absolutely crucial that you understand the basics of dental health, which starts off with a healthy regimen.

 This is why we’ve gone to work bringing you the best opinions about why brushing your teeth—and why it’s important—cannot be ignored.
 We’ve compiled several professional dental opinions in the dental world that anybody worried about dental health should consider.

 Twice a Day – But with Other Factors

 Thomas J. Salinas, D.D.S., offered the Mayo Clinic the dental world’s standard response to this question.
 Salinas suggests brushing twice a day, but with consideration for other factors.

 Salinas’ point is not necessarily how often you brush your teeth, but what else you do to complete an overall healthy dental health regimen.
 For instance, if you’ve eaten a food high in acidity, he recommends not brushing your teeth immediately afterward.